vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/Glossary.md

 par nmukh rghya — Special form of arghya that allows Siva to "turn away  his face" in visarjana.

-par rthap j — Worship on behalf of others, performed by Saiva priests in  temples.
+par rthap j — Worship on behalf of others, performed by Śaiva priests in  temples.
 Antonym: ātm rthap j .

 parin ma — Transformations, alterations in inanimate substance.  pariv radevata — Attendant deities forming Siva's court or entourages.  pasa — Fetters that bind the soul: mala, karman, and maya.
 One of the  three padarthas.